 The ROM image contains only what the customer needs – no useless bloatware consuming system resources and network bandwidth, and greatly reduces penetration vectors tightening down on the device’s security.
 Additionally, security patches and updates are quickly passed through from Esper as they are made available by Google, yet are controlled through Esper’s update windowing capability to ensure devices are updated during specified off hours putting the customer in control rather than at the whim of an OEM.

-Esper Enhanced Android was showcased with our customer, Bobly, in the Colgate booth.
+Esper Foundation for Android was showcased with our customer, Bobly, in the Colgate booth.
 Using the kiosk Colgate is kickstarting demand for their new Colgate Plaqless Pro Toothbrush.
 Attendees lined up to use the Kiosk and in return receive a digital discount coupon for the new toothbrush with Colgate collecting a strong lead through great consumer experience.
 You may see these kiosks popping up in retail outlets and dentist offices across the country driving new customer engagements.
-An efficient operation is made possible by using Esper Enhanced Android combined with Esper’s application and device management platform.
+An efficient operation is made possible by using Esper Foundation for Android combined with Esper’s application and device management platform.

 Building innovative and engaging consumer experiences requires an agile application development process with continuous integration and delivery of new software to these purpose-built devices.
 That’s why Esper introduced our Pipeline capabilities.
 Using the Esper Pipeline feature customers can ensure a smooth deployment of actions, including new versions of apps installed on dedicated devices on large fleets by defining stages spanning installations, tests, operations, and wait times that are then executed when a defined trigger occurs.
 Only after successfully clearing the defined stage on test devices will the action get applied to production devices.
 Our initial implementation is focused on application installation, bringing increased rigor and lower risk to the challenging process of updating an application fleet.
 Over the course of the next few months we’ll be adding pipeline capabilities covering all controls available through Esper.
 Give it a try by signing up for a free trial on Esper!